-The Entrepreneurship Minor is open to all non-business majors seeking to learn about the process of transforming their ideas into reality.
+The Entrepreneurship Minor is open to all majors seeking to learn about the process of transforming their ideas into reality.

 The minor is designed for undergraduates who wish to complement their major area of study with an understanding of what is involved in creating a new venture of any kind.

 The minor is currently offered in six tracks: commercial, social, scientific, sports, artistic, and public health.

 The minor requires four courses, a prerequisite and a summer internship:

 - Prerequisite (for students beginning the Minor in the fall 2015): Principles of Economics, ECON 101 — focuses on the economic system that is integral to both social and commercial entrepreneurship.

 - Prerequisite (for students beginning the Minor in the fall of 2016): Principles of Economics, ECON 101 — focuses on the economic system that is integral to both social and commercial entrepreneurship & Introduction to Entrepreneurship, ECON 125 — A survey course providing both a theoretical framework and practical examples of what it means to think like an entrepreneur and how such thinking can impact a range of important societal challenges.

 - Entrepreneurship: Principles and Practice, ECON 325 — provides a historical overview of the role and importance of entrepreneurship in the economy and society, a framework for approaching entrepreneurship and innovation, and exposure to the core competencies required of all entrepreneurs.
 This course is only offered during the fall semester.